L1 Visa Guide: Everything You Need to Know About the L1 Visa

 What is the L1 Blanket Visa?

-- By getting an L1 blanket visa approval, L1 employees are eligible to apply for their L1 visa directly at the consulate without having to get their I-129 approved first.
+By getting an L1 blanket visa approval, L1 employees are eligible to apply for their L1 visa directly at the consulate without having to get their I-129 approved first.
+This streamlines the transfer process for large companies with frequent intra-company transfers.

 Who Qualifies for an L1 Blanket Visa?